mandyphg/operations-research/README.md

 The objective is to minimize the total number of staffs need to be hired.

 AMPL is used to solve the Linear Programming problem.
-The parameters are updated through Python API.
+The parameters are updated using pythong through AMPL API.